trentsikute/globalchurch-schema/docs/scraped_address.md

 # Slot: scraped_address

-_Postal address extracted from site._
+_Postal address extracted from the website._